 Gilead Sciences Pty Ltd is proud to work in partnership with the Australian research and clinical community to provide opportunities for investigation and research.
-Gilead has furthered its commitment to HIV, chronic viral hepatitis and haematological oncology research by establishing the Gilead Australia Fellowship: Research Grants Program, an Australian-specific initiative enabling researchers to apply for funding support for innovative projects with a clinical but 'real-world' focus.
+Gilead has furthered its commitment to research in HIV, chronic viral hepatitis, haematological malignancies, NASH, inflammatory diseases, invasive fungal infections and COVID-19 by establishing the Gilead Australia Fellowship: Research Grants Program, an Australian-specific initiative enabling researchers to apply for funding support for innovative projects with a clinical but 'real-world' focus.

 Please read the following information to assist you with preparing your application.

-The aim of the Gilead Australia Fellowship: Research Grants Program is to support the development, exploration and implementation of best practice in enhancing patient care in the specific disease areas of HIV, chronic viral hepatitis and haematological oncology.
+The aim of the Gilead Australia Fellowship: Research Grants Program is to support the development, exploration and implementation of best practice in enhancing patient outcomes in the specific disease areas of HIV, chronic viral hepatitis, haematological oncology, NASH, inflammatory diseases, invasive fungal infections and COVID-19.

-Financial grants will be awarded on a competitive basis to individuals, organisations or groups of healthcare providers within a locality whose proposals are focused on investigating solutions to improve care for patients with HIV and/or chronic viral hepatitis, and haematological malignancies.
+Financial grants will be awarded on a competitive basis to individuals, organisations or groups of healthcare providers within a locality whose proposals are focused on investigating solutions to improve care for people living with HIV and/or chronic viral hepatitis, haematological malignancies, NASH, inflammatory diseases, invasive fungal infections and COVID-19.
 This includes clinical and academic staff at Australian hospitals, clinics, universities and research institutes, young investigators, nurses, GPs and other healthcare providers/researchers from professional organisations, in both urban and rural areas.
 Applications for community based projects that may not necessarily fall under traditional research grant criteria are welcome.
 In addition, projects may be based on sociological and epidemiological aspects of patient care in these three therapy areas, as well as practical aspects.
 A key focus for the judges is innovation, with projects driven by novel approaches particularly sought.

 Research proposals are invited that explore and address the following issues and themes: